Who to Call

 Such vehicles, either on public or private property that pose a safety or health hazard.
 The abatement of such nuisances is a joint effort between the Police Department (919-554-6150) and the Code Enforcement Officer.

-Located on the second floor of town hall, 301 S. Brooks St. Administration includes the Town Manager's Office, Assistant to the Town Manager, Town Clerk and Executive Assistant.
+Located on the second floor of town hall, 301 S. Brooks St. Administration includes the Town Manager's Office, Assistants to the Town Manager, Town Clerk and Deputy Town Clerk.

 Advisory Boards/Commissions: 919-435-9413

 The Board of Commissioners encourages residents of Wake Forest and the Town's ETJ to participate on the Town's many Boards and Commissions.
-Please contact Town Clerk Deeda Harris for an application and more information about these Boards.
+Please contact Town Clerk Terry Savary for an application and more information about these Boards.

 Alston-Massenburg Center: 919-554-6189